 2. Jobs from over 10 years ago

-Employers are generally only interested in the last 5 to 10 years of your work history.
+Employers are generally only interested in the last 10 years of your work history.

 By limiting your work history, you shift the focus away from your age and toward your most valuable and current skills and experiences